Amos47/2400/Chapter1/Ch01_Basics.md

 So only something that is *useful* can be called information.
 Now that's a bold statement.
 Our task then becomes to discover what *useful* means.
 I will argue that useful has to do with either causing change or persisting the *status quo*.
 Decision and action cause either change or persistence (the absence of change when change *could* occur).
 Please stay for the show.

-Right up front let's get clear on something. **Wikipedia is no more a scientfic tool that are my mother's grand Irish musings.
+Right up front let's get clear on something. **Wikipedia is no more a scientific tool that are my mother's grand Irish musings.
 Leprechauns may or may not exist, but Wikipedia won't solve the mystery.** My use of Wikipedia in this book is to encourage thoughtful discussion and not to provide any kind of proof; you will always get my interpretation of the issue at hand and often get other sources with which to augment or compare.
 Such is academics.

 With that out of the way, [Wikipedia](https://en.wikipedia.org/wiki/Information) provides a definition most pertinent and useful for us:

 >"Information resolves uncertainty.
 The uncertainty of an event is measured by its probability of occurrence and is inversely proportional to that.
 The more uncertain an event, the more information is required to resolve uncertainty of that event."

 In business, we use information overwhelmingly to inform decision-making.
 We look out over the horizon and hope to reach some strategic goals.
-Im order to get there, we need to make decisions about our trajectory.
+In order to get there, we need to make decisions about our trajectory.

 In the context of information as: ”...an influence which leads to a transformation.”
-It can be seen as

->“... any type of pattern that influences the formation or transformation of other patterns.
+It can be seen as “... any type of pattern that influences the formation or transformation of other patterns.
 In this sense, there is no need for a conscious mind to perceive, much less appreciate, the pattern.
 Consider, for example, DNA.
 The sequence of nucleotides is a pattern that influences the formation and development of an organism without any need for a conscious mind.”

 I have a couple of comments on these web musings.
 To begin, the assertion regarding *influence* is closest to what I will show is most important in the context of business.
 Information leads to decisions which have consequences.
 It is the consequences of decisions that produce knowledge and inform the future.
 I would, however, maintain that the DNA example is flawed in that DNA is *deterministic*.
 There is no *interpretation* necessary in order for DNA to have an impact.
 It requires no *context* in which information is created.
 It expresses what it is destined to express with no need for any understanding or translation.
 It cannot do other than it was destined to do.
 DNA's actions are determined *a priori* (before the fact) and in this sense DNA is *data*, as I will show later, and not *information.*